 - Although we suggest that you submit based on the topics identified, we also encourage submission of abstracts on topics that are not listed.
 If you have a topic that does not fall within one of the suggested sessions, please select “other” when submitting your abstract.

-- Abstracts due to APTA – Extended to Thursday, April 30, 2020
+- Abstracts due to APTA – Friday, June 4, 2021

-- Conference Registration Opens – Friday, May 8, 2020
+- Conference Registration Opens – this summer

-- Decision notifications – June 2020
+- Decision notifications – June 2021

 Please review the educational topic areas prior to submitting your abstract.